-With the EU General Data Protection Regulation (GDPR) effective date nearing, we understand that you have some questions and concerns about how GDPR affects how we operate our platform and how we use your customer information.
+With the EU General Data Protection Regulation (GDPR, having gone into effect on May 25, 2018, we understand that you have some questions and concerns about how GDPR affects how we operate our platform and how we use your customer information.

 What is the GDPR?

 In 2016, the European Commission approved and adopted the new General Data Protection Regulation (GDPR).
 GDPR is a significant change in data protection regulation in the EU and replaces the existing legal framework (the Data Protection Directive and the various member state laws).
 It will come into effect on May 25, 2018.

 Why is the GDPR Important?

 GDPR adds some new requirements regarding how companies should protect individuals’ data that they process.
 It also raises the stakes for compliance by increasing enforcement and imposing greater fines for breaches.
 We are following the developments about GDPR and are taking the necessary steps to become compliant.

 Does GDPR require that I store my information in the EU?